-\Not for trading, but only in connection with the listing of the American Depositary Shares on The Nasdaq Stock Market, LLC.
+^{}Not for trading, but only in connection with the listing of the American Depositary Shares on The Nasdaq Stock Market, LLC.

-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No X
+Indicate by chec k mark whethe r the registrant is a w ell-known seasoned issuer, as defined in Rule 405 of th e Secu rities Act.
+Yes □ No X

 Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes o No X
+Yes \square No \boxtimes

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No 0

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Large accelerated filer 0 Accelerated filer 0 Non-accelerated filer X Smaller reporting company 0

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.0

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-0

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No X

-As of June 30, 2021, the aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the last reported sales price of the Registrant's ordinary shares, nominal value £0.002 per share, on The Nasdaq Global Select Market on such date, was approximately \$1,073,339,335.
+Indicate by check mark whether the registrant: (1) has a Securities Exchange Act of 1934 during the preceding 12 to file such reports); and (2) has been subject to such filir 2 mo nths (or for such shorter period that the registrant wa · / Indicate by check mark whether the registrant has subrevery Interactive Data File required to be submitted and chapter) during the preceding 12 months (or for such sho files).
+Yes \boxtimes No \square pos ted pursuant to Rule 405 of Regulation S-T (§232.4 405 of this Indicate by check mark whether the registrant is a large smaller reporting company.
+See the definitions of "lar company" in Rule 12b-2 of the Exchange Act.
+(Check on rge a If an emerging growth company, indicate by check maperiod for complying with any new or revised financia Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check maperiod for complying with any new or revised financia Exchange Act.□ Indicate by check mark whether the registrant has filed effectiveness of its internal control over financial repor 7262(b)) by the registered public accounting firm that pre- ting under Section 404(b) of the Sarbanes-Oxley Act ( Indicate by check mark whether the registrant is a shell c omp any (as defined in Rule 12b-2 of the Act).
+Yes □ N No 🗵